elyashium/Form-validations-zod-hookForm/MultiStepValidation/bestpractices.md

 Add visual breadcrumbs / progress indicators separately.

-Let me know if you'd like a working example with either:

 all steps mounted (display: none)

 or with conditional rendering and persistent state handling.

-*/